DocReward: A Document Reward Model for Structuring and Stylizing: DocReward

 \section{DocReward}

-We propose \modelname{}, a reward model specializing in assessing the structural and stylistic professionalism of documents. \modelname{} is trained on \dataname{}, a diverse dataset of 117K document pairs (Section~\ref{sec:data_construction}), and is optimized with a preference-based objective for structural and stylistic assessment (Section~\ref{sec:model}).
+Based on the proposed \textit{textual-quality-agnostic} framework, we train \modelname{}, a reward model specializing in assessing the structural and stylistic professionalism of documents. \modelname{} is trained on \dataname{}, a diverse dataset of 117K document pairs (Section~\ref{sec:data_construction}), and is optimized with a preference-based objective for structural and stylistic assessment (Section~\ref{sec:model}).
 The following sections detail the data construction pipeline and model design.